christianalfoni/impact/docs/learn/lifecycle.md

 }
 ```

-Since our store is just a function scope we are free to do state management beyond just the state we expose to components.
+Since our observable context is just a function scope, we are free to do state management beyond just the state we expose to components.
 In this case we run an interval for as long as the `AppStore` is mounted.
-But this could have been a subscription or some instance you need to dipose of when the store unmounts.
+But this could have been a subscription or some instance you need to dispose of when the store unmounts.

+You can force an observable context to remount by using the `key` property on the provider.
+For example you can use the `id` of a user to ensure that all state management related to the current user will be disposed.

 Consider including a `Suspense` and `Error` boundary when providing a store.
 This ensures that the store stays instantiated when using the `use` hook or an error occurs during the _render_ phase.